Virtual AI Agents: What they are & how to deploy

 In short, chatbots follow scripts, while virtual agents have intelligent conversations.

-Virtual Agent vs. Virtual Assistant: Are They the Same?
+Virtual Agent vs. Virtual Assistant vs AI Agent: Are they the same?

-This is another common point of confusion.
 A virtual assistant often refers to a personal AI helper like Apple’s Siri or Amazon’s Alexa.
 These assistants are generalists designed to help a single user with personal tasks like setting reminders, checking the weather, or controlling smart home devices.
+Learn about the best AI Voice Assistant tools and what makes them stand out.

 A virtual agent, on the other hand, is typically deployed by a business to serve many users (customers or employees) for specific purposes, such as customer support, IT help, or HR inquiries.
 While Siri is a personal productivity tool, a virtual agent is a specialized AI “employee” for an organization.